where-to-stay

 Book now

-Hotel Maestranza sits close to the Plaza de Toros, offering comfortable mid-range rooms in a practical location.
+Hotel Maestranza sits close to the Plaza de Toros, offering comfortable mid-range rooms in a central location.

 When to Book